kfly8/kote/README.md

 create(Any $value) -> (Any $value, undef) or (undef, Str $error)
 ```

-Note that if the value is a reference, it be converted to an immutable.
+If the value is a reference, it will be converted to an immutable:

 ```
 $alice->{name} = 'Bob'; # Error
 $alice->{unknown}; # Error
 ```

-Throw an exception if an error is not handled.
-That is, when calling the create method in scalar or void context, throw an exception:
+An exception is thrown if an error is not handled.
+Calling the create method in scalar or void context will throw an exception:

 ```perl
 my $alice = Character->create({name => 'Alice', level => 1});